Abhinavcode13/abhinavcode13.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}/assets/profile.jpg">

-Hello, I am Abhinav Kumar.
+I am Abhinav Kumar.
 I'm a graduate from [BMS College of Engineering in Bangalore](https://www.bmsce.ac.in/), with a degree in computer science and engineering.
 Nowadays, learning microservices and go.

 I have been actively involved in the open source community through the [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) program.
 As part of my contributions to the [Mifos Initiative](https://mifos.org/), I have helped develop the [Mifos Gazelle Runtime Demo](https://github.com/openMF/mifos-gazelle-demo-runtime) and contributed to [Mifos Gazelle](https://github.com/openMF/mifos-gazelle).
 During my time as a Software Intern at Mifos, I also worked on reducing the memory footprint of Mifos Gazelle, making it more efficient and scalable.